SGBC/course/docs/nbis_annotation/practical_session/practical4_funcAnnotInterp.md

 Launch Interproscan with the option -h if you want have a look about all the parameters.

 - The '-app' option allows defining the database used.
-Here we will use the PfamA,ProDom,SuperFamily and PIRSF databases.
+Here we will use the PfamA,ProDom and SuperFamily databases.
 - Interproscan uses an internal database that related entries in public databases to established GO terms.
 By running the '-goterms' option, we can add this information to our data set.
 - If you enable the InterPro lookup ('-iprlookup'), you can also get the InterPro identifier corresponding to each motif retrieved: for example, the same motif is known as PF01623 in Pfam and as IPR002568 in InterPro.
 - The option '-pa' provides mappings from matches to pathway information (MetaCyc,UniPathway,KEGG,Reactome).
 ```
-interproscan.sh -i maker_with_abinitio/annotations.proteins.fa -t p -dp -pa -appl Pfam,ProDom-2006.1,SuperFamily-1.75,PIRSF-3.01 --goterms --iprlookup
+interproscan.sh -i maker_with_abinitio/annotations.proteins.fa -t p -dp -pa -appl Pfam,ProDom-2006.1,SuperFamily-1.75 --goterms --iprlookup
 ```
 The analysis shoud take 2-3 secs per protein request - depending on how many sequences you have submitted, you can make a fairly deducted guess regarding the running time.
 You will obtain 3 result files with the following extension '.gff3', '.tsv' and '.xml'.
 Explanation of these output are availabke [>>here<<](https://github.com/ebi-pf-team/interproscan/wiki/OutputFormats).